Cybersecurity Certifications and Degree Programs

 Because of the growing demand for robust computer and network security and its critical importance, professionals in this field frequently earn excellent salaries.
 The average white hat hacker's salary is close to six figures.
 And many ethical hackers find jobs that pay 100K or more per year.

-For example, according to the Occupational Employment and Wage Statistics program, the median information security analyst salary in the US was $102,600 in 2021.* However, many industries pay significantly more.
-The top ten percent of earners in this occupation made more than $165,920.
+For example, according to the Occupational Outlook Handbook, the median information security analyst salary in the US was $120,360 in 2023.* However, many industries pay significantly more.
+The top ten percent of earners in this occupation made more than $182,370.

 3. A Large Variety of Good Training and Computer Security Certification Options